-Meacham syndrome is a very rare WT1-related multiple malformation syndrome characterized by 46,XY disorder of sex development with male pseudohermaphroditism and mullerian structures, congenital diaphragmatic defects, and complex congenital heart malformations.
-The disorder is caused by heterozygous missense variants in the C-terminal zinc finger DNA-binding domains of WT1, which disturb mesothelial and gonadal developmental programs.
+Meacham syndrome is a very rare WT1-related multiple malformation syndrome characterized by 46,XY disorder of sex development with male pseudohermaphroditism and mullerian structures, congenital diaphragmatic defects, pulmonary malformations such as hypoplastic lungs, and complex congenital heart malformations.
+The disorder is caused by heterozygous missense variants in the C-terminal zinc finger DNA-binding domains of WT1, which disturb mesothelial, gonadal, diaphragmatic, and cardiopulmonary developmental programs.

 Conditions with similar clinical presentations that must be differentiated from Meacham syndrome: